GoThereGit/EvaHan/README.md

 ## Submitting Runs

 Each team can submit runs for two tasks.
 A run should be produced according to the ‘closed modality’.
 The second run will be produced according to the ‘open modality’.
 The closed run is compulsory, while the open run is optional.

 Once the system has produced the results for the task over the test set, participants have to follow these instructions to complete their submission:

--   Name the runs with the following filename format: testID_teamName_systemID_modality.txt
-    For example: *testa_unicatt_1_closed.txt* would be the first run of a team called *unicatt* using the closed modality for the task using *testa.txt* document.
-    *testb_unicatt_2_open.txt* would be the second run of a team called *unicatt* using the open modality for the task using the blind testb.txt document.
+-   Name the runs with the following filename format: `teamID_modality_dataset_submitid.txt` For example: `nnu1_closed_a_1.txt` would be the first run of a team called `nnu1` using the closed modality for the task using `test_a.txt` document. `nnu1_open_b_2.txt` would be the second run of a team called `nnu1` using the open modality for the task using the `test_b.txt` document.
--    Send the file to the following email address: libin.njnu[AT]gmail.com, using the subject “EvaHan Submission: task - teamName”, where the “task” is either *testa* or *testb*.
+-   Send the file to the following email address: libin.njnu[AT]gmail.com, using the subject "EvaHan Submission: datset - teamName".
 -   Each team could submit up to 2 running files for each test file in each modality.
 Thus, each team could submit up to 8 running files in total.

 ## Writing the Technical Report